-Based on JCR Sustainability Finance Assessment Methods, the preliminary assessment of "Green and Social Valuation (Uses of proceeds)" and "Management and Operational Structure and Transparency Assessment" were defined as "gs1" and "m1" respectively.
-As a result, JCR assigns "SU 1" on the overall preliminary evaluation of the "JCR Sustainability Bond".
+Based on JCR Sustainability Finance Evaluation Methods, the evaluation of "Green and Social Valuation (Uses of proceeds)" and "Management, Operation and Transparency Evaluation" were defined as "gs1" and "m1" respectively.
+As a result, JCR assigns "SU 1" on the overall evaluation of the "JCR Sustainability Bond".
 In addition, this bond is considered to meet the standards for the items required in the Green Bond Principles, the Social Bond Principles, the Sustainability Bond Guidelines, and the Ministry of the Environment's Green Bond Guidelines.